Kay Armstead Center for Communicative Disorders

 have for over fifty years.

-The Department of Communicative Disorders and Sciences is committed to the principle of equal opportunity.
+The Department of Communication Disorders and Sciences is committed to the principle of equal opportunity.
 The University, College and Department do not discriminate in the delivery of professional services or the conduct of research scholarly activity on the basis of race, ethnicity, religion, national origin, gender, gender-identity, sexual orientation, age, marital status, physical characteristics or disability.